Reverse engineering, for true data observability

 Observability and Compliance

-With the advent of the Personal Data Protection Framework (GDPR), precise mapping and reinforced controls over processing involving personal data are now essential.
-From this perspective, observability based on continuous analysis of processes presents itself as a facilitator.
-It makes it possible to represent the different data production processes and to identify processing errors in chains.
-Especially since investigations can be triggered very simply by teams without technical knowledge.
+With the advent of the General Data Protection Regulation (GDPR), precise mapping and enhanced controls over processing involving personal data are now essential.
+From this perspective, observability based on continuous process analysis is a facilitator.
+It allows for the mapping of various data production processes and the identification of processing errors within chains.
+This is especially true since investigations can be initiated very simply by teams without technical expertise.

 Observability and Security